scicek/Kruskals-Minimum-Spanning-Tree/README.md

 Kruskals-Minimum-Spanning-Tree
 ==============================

-An implementation of Kruskals Minimum Spanning Tree in Java.
+An implementation of Kruskals Minimum Spanning Tree algorithm in Java.